search

 Employers must maintain accurate records for each employee, including their full name, address, Social Security number or other tax identification number, date of birth, occupation, and any other relevant personal information.

-• Tax Withholding Records:
+• Time and Attendance, Benefits, Earnings, and Tax Withholding Records:

 • Wage Garnishments: